T-SNE visualization of large-scale neural recordings

 1Sainsbury Wellcome Centre, UCL, London, UK

 Electrophysiology is entering the era of ‘Big Data’.
 Multiple probes, each with hundreds to thousands of individual electrodes, are now capable of simultaneously recording from many brain regions.
-The major challenge confronting these new technologies is transforming their raw data into physiologically meaningful signals, i.e. single unit spikes.
-Sorting the spike events of individual neurons from the spatiotemporally dense raw data is a problem that has attracted much attention (Rey 2015, Rossant 2016), but is still far from solved.
-Current methods still rely on human input and thus become unfeasible as the size of the data sets increase exponentially.
+The major challenge confronting these new technologies is transforming the raw data into physiologically meaningful signals, i.e. single unit spikes.
+Sorting the spike events of individual neurons from a spatiotemporally dense sampling of the extracellular electric field is a problem that has attracted much attention (Rey 2015, Rossant 2016), but is still far from solved.
+Current methods still rely on human input and thus become unfeasible as the size of the data sets grow exponentially.

 It is neuroscience dogma that the brain’s computational mechanics are implemented by the complex dynamics of its spiking neural networks.
 As a consequence, detailed knowledge of the spiking activity for “as-many-neurons-as-possible” during behavior is seen as essential to understand how the brain receives and transforms information.
-Electrophysiological methods that allow the recording spiking activity extracellularly have been one of the most significant tools for exploring the correlations between behavior and neural activity and there remains a constant push to record from more neurons, for longer times (cite: Bence), from a host of neural regions, in diverse physiological conditions, and from many species.
-This trend was recently accelerated by new extracellular recording probes that extend the standard single electrode and tetrode devices (Recce 1989) by using microfabrication and integrated electronics to produce devices with thousands of recording sites (Ruther 2015, Alivisatos 2013).
+Electrophysiological methods that record spiking activity extracellularly have been one of the most significant tools for exploring the correlations between behavior and neural activity and there has been a constant drive to record from more neurons, for longer times, from a host of neural regions, in diverse physiological conditions, and from many different species.
+This trend was recently accelerated by new microfabricated recording probes that extend the standard single electrode and tetrode devices (Recce 1989) with integrated electronics to produce devices with thousands of recording sites (Ruther 2015, Alivisatos 2013).

 The new generation of recording tools brings with it the challenge of extracting meaningful physiological signals from the resulting (big) data sets.
-In the case of extracellular probe recordings, that usually means transforming the measured voltages at the electrode sites into spiking activity of the nearby neural units.
+In the case of extracellular probe recordings, that usually means transforming the voltages measured at the electrode sites into spiking activity of the nearby neurons.
 The importance of accurate spike sorting stems from a number of ideas on how cell spiking contributes to brain functions.
-Sorting competency is required for example to test ideas like sparse coding in memory functions (Chaudhuri 2016) or the diverse responses of single neighboring cells to different inputs as in the theories of concept (Rey 2015) and place cells (Redish 2001).
-Also taking the next step in closed loop experiments and brain machine interfaces requires providing feedback based not only on multi-unit activity firing rates but on successfully registering complex spatio-temporal spiking patterns defined in real-time (Wood 2004). (sorting is required for both accurate picture (aprseness, unboased) as well as online stuff)...
+For example, competent sorting is required to test for sparse coding in memory function (Chaudhuri 2016) or to assess the diverse responses of neighboring cells, important in theories of concept (Rey 2015) and place cells (Redish 2001).

-The original efforts in spike sorting utilized the development of the tetrode in order to differentiate the spiking signals of nearby neurons (Gray 1995, Fee 1996, Wehr 1999).
-Since then, the realization that denser electrode configurations allow sensing of the same cell with multiple electrodes, each with different attenuations, thus making sorting easier (Lewicki 1998, Buzsáki 2004), has also been a push for an increase of the electrode density in modern probe designs.
+The original attempts to spike sort greatly benefited from the development of the tetrode and its ability to simultaneously monitor the spiking signal of nearby neurons from multiple locations (i.e. 4) (Gray 1995, Fee 1996, Wehr 1999).
+It has since become clear that dense electrode configurations, in which that same neuron is detected by multiple electrodes, generally improve sorting (Lewicki 1998, Buzsáki 2004), and hence the push for an increase in the electrode density of modern probe designs.
 Today new methodologies have evolved to work with the next generation of multi-electrode probes and to try and address the problem of the exploding size and complexity of the data sets (Rossant 2016, Rey 2015a).
-None the less the basic idea of the spike sorting pipeline remains the same (Fig 1A).
+However, the basic idea of the spike sorting pipeline remains the same (Fig 1A).
 The (filtered) data go through a process of spike detection that has traditionally relied on thresholding the raw signal.
-The multi-unit activity generated is then passed through a dimensionality reduction method which transforms the space-time spike matrices into a smaller set of features.
+The multi-unit activity generated is then passed through a dimensionality reduction method that transforms the space-time spike matrices into a smaller set of features.
 The most commonly used dimensionality reduction techniques are principal component analysis (PCA) (Harris 2000) and wavelet decomposition (Hulata 2002, Quiroga 2004, Takekawa 2010) for offline and geometric/spike shape methods(Gerstein 1964, Lewicki 1998) for online sorting.
 More recent approaches even combine the two offline methods to generate an optimum set of features for further analysis (Rey 2015).
-Finally, a clustering method is employed to automatically group together the spikes from an isolated single unit in the still high dimensional space of the decomposed features.
-Techniques commonly used for this clustering are k-means (Wood 2004a), mixtures of gaussians based on an expectation minimization algorithm (Wood 2004a) and template matching (Zhang 2004, Wang 2006).
+Finally, a clustering method is employed to automatically group together the spikes from an isolated single-unit in the high dimensional space of the decomposed features.
+Techniques commonly used for this clustering are k-means (Wood 2004), mixtures of gaussians based on an expectation minimization algorithm (Wood 2004) and template matching (Zhang 2004, Wang 2006).
 An overview of different techniques for detection, feature extraction and classification is given in Bestel et al (Bestel 2012).
-Methods that are currently under development follow a different route where the event detection, the feature extraction and the clustering steps are realized in a single template matching step (Pachitariu 2016, Yger 2016).
+Methods that are currently under development follow a different route where the event detection, the feature extraction, and the clustering steps are realized in a single template matching step (Pachitariu 2016, Yger 2016).
 These methods offer better parallelization capabilities and are proving very capable in handling millions of spikes arising from recordings of hundreds to thousands of channels.